 In 2008, after leaving it on the shelf for over twenty years, she began to pick up where she left off in her music aspirations, learning to play guitar and delving into song writing.
-You’ll find 8 of her songs on iTunes (Boomerang CD, By New Year’s Day and Dear Santa) today and her CD available on Amazon.com.
-Her plan to record the rest of the 20-something songs she’d written that year came to a sudden halt when in the summer of 2010, Ali was diagnosed with stage IV colon cancer.
+You’ll find her music on iTunes (Boomerang CD, By New Year’s Day and Dear Santa, Piece of Cake CD) today and on Amazon.com.

 As her treatment was winding down in early 2012, she got the call that a close friend’s mother had been diagnosed with late stage cancer.
 She immediately wrote down every insight, anecdote and lesson learned from her experience to share with them, to ease their minds about the uncertainty of what was to come and better prepare them to fight.
 The C Card and Me – How I beat stage IV cancer is a culmination of those notes.
 It was published in April of 2012 and is available on all Amazon, Barnes and Noble sites and in select libraries, gift shops and book stores world wide.